 - If desired, place the whipping cream and sugar in the mixing bowl of a stand mixer and mix on high speed until peaks form.
 Top cake with whipped cream and lemon peels.
 Cake is best consumed while still warm or within a few hours of being cooked.

-The frosting recipe makes enough for 2 because it is very hard to whip heavy cream for only one serving.
+- The frosting recipe makes enough for two because it is very hard to whip heavy cream for only one serving.
 You can save the rest, eat it, or make 2 cakes instead of one.